Premiership of Narendra Modi: Defence and security

-Modi has repeatedly stated that Pakistan was an exporter of terrorism.
+Modi has repeatedly stated that Pakistan is an exporter of terrorism.
 Modi increased the monetary compensation for victims of terrorist attacks, and stated that citizens of Azad Kashmir could also apply for this compensation.
 In September 2016, he urged the BRICS to target and destroy funding channels of terrorist groups.
 On 29 September 2016, the Indian Army stated that it had conducted a surgical strike on terror launchpads in PoK, Pakistan denied the claims, while details of the confrontation were later released by the Indian Army.
 Video footages were released of the confrontations.

 Modi also played a crucial role and known for involving in 2017 China–India border standoff at the Doklam making the Defence policy strict against China and also strengthening relations with Bhutan.

-The Modi administration has been active in the Defence policy, he has a major concern and soon on 14 February 2019, a convoy of vehicles carrying security personnel on the Jammu Srinagar National Highway was attacked by a vehicle-borne suicide bomber at Lethpora in the Pulwama district, Jammu and Kashmir, India.
-The attack resulted in the deaths of 46 Central Reserve Police Force personnel and the attacker.
-The perpetrator of the attack was from Indian-administered Kashmir.
-The responsibility for the attack was claimed by the Pakistan-based Islamistterrorist group Jaish-e-Mohammed.
-On 26 February, twelve Mirage 2000 jets of the Indian Air Force crossed the Line of Control and dropped bombs into Balakot, Pakistan.
-India claimed that it attacked a Jaish-e-Mohammed training camp and killed a large number of terrorists, reported to be between 300 and 350.
-Pakistan claimed that they quickly scrambled jets to intercept the IAF jets, who dropped their payloads to quickly return over the Line of Control.
+On 14 February 2019, a convoy of vehicles transporting Central Reserve Police Force (CRPF) personnel on the Jammu–Srinagar National Highway was targeted by a vehicle-borne suicide bomber at Lethapora, in the Pulwama district of Jammu and Kashmir, India.
+The attack resulted in the deaths of 46 CRPF personnel and the bomber.
+Responsibility for the attack was claimed by the Pakistan-based Islamist terrorist group Jaish-e-Mohammed.
+In response, on 26 February 2019, the Indian Air Force (IAF) conducted an airstrike across the Line of Control, targeting an area near Balakot in Pakistan's Khyber Pakhtunkhwa province.
+India stated that the strike targeted a Jaish-e-Mohammed training facility and claimed that a significant number of militants—reportedly between 300 and 350—were killed.
+Pakistan denied these claims, asserting that the IAF aircraft were intercepted by Pakistani fighter jets and that the Indian jets released their payloads in haste before returning across the Line of Control, causing no casualties or damage.

-After the 2019 Lok Sabha election win, he made serious and strict defence policy against China and Pakistan.

 Following Galwan valley skirmishes, there were made serious policies against China.
 On 17 June 2020, Modi addressed the nation regarding the Galwan skirmish, giving a firm message directed at China over the deaths of Indian soldiers.
 The first communication since the start of the border dispute between the foreign ministers of China, Wang Yi and of India, S Jaishankar also happened after the Galwan skirmish.
 S Jaishankar accused the Chinese actions in Galwan to be "pre-meditated and planned".

+Security breaches and major terrorist attacks

+Modi's premiership has been marked by several terrorist attacks and security lapses, particularly in the conflict-prone region of Jammu and Kashmir, as well as other parts of India.